Naturist resort: History

 The earliest known naturist club, the Fellowship of the Naked Trust, was founded in Matheran in British India in 1891 by a District and Sessions judge named Charles Crawford.
 The club had just two other members, brothers Andrew and Kellogg Calderwood.
 A proposal to add a female branch to the organization was never realized, and it went out of existence when Crawford was transferred to Ratnagiri shortly thereafter.
 He died in 1894.
 Correspondence between Crawford and early gay rights activist Edward Carpenter suggests the latter knew of similar groups in Vienna and Munich at the time, but no other evidence of their existence has surfaced.

 The term Nacktkultur ("naked culture") was coined in 1903 by Heinrich Pudor for Germany's growing naturist movement, which connected nudity with vegetarianism, social reform, and various ideas about health and fitness.
 It flourished through the 1920s in a network of 200 members' clubs, and became associated with radical socialism.
 In 1929, Adolf Koch's new school of naturism in Berlin hosted the first International Congress on Nudity.

 Marcel Kienné de Mongeot is credited with introducing naturism to France in 1920, seeing it as a potential cure for tuberculosis (which had affected his family).
 In 1926 he founded the first French naturist club, Sparta Club at Garambouville near Evreux.
 A court case initiated by him established that nudism was legal on private property that was screened from public view.
 In 1931, Drs André and Gaston Durville established the first naturist village, Héliopolis, on the Île du Levant.

 The first landed naturist club in the United Kingdom was the "Moonella Group", established in Wickford, Essex, in 1924.
 Club membership was carefully vetted, and the founding members used pseudonyms to protect their identity, including the eponymous "Moonella", who owned the house and land on which the club met.
 It closed in 1926 because of building on adjacent land.
-However, more "sun clubs" were established in Britain through the following decade.
+More "sun clubs" were established in Britain through the following decade.
 Naturist clubs appeared in Canada, New Zealand, and the United States in the 1930s.